mantidproject/mantid/docs/source/algorithms/RotateSampleShape-v1.rst

    clockwise rotation.

 The sample shape would then be rotated by the goniometer before being used in the calculation of various attenuation corrections.
-This algorithm work for CSG shapes (e.g. cylinders, flat plates etc.) and Mesh files.
+This algorithm work for both CSG shapes (e.g. cylinders, flat plates etc.) and Mesh files.